larkintuckerllc/aws-sysops-associate/7/7.3/cloudformation/README.md

 &nbsp;

 > After you have your stacks and resources set up, you can reuse your templates to replicate your infrastructure in multiple environments.
 For example, you can create environments for development, testing, and production so that you can test changes before implementing them into production.
 To make templates reusable, use the parameters, mappings, and conditions sections so that you can customize your stacks when you create them.

 &nbsp;

+> As your infrastructure grows, common patterns can emerge in which you declare the same components in each of your templates.
+You can separate out these common components and create dedicated templates for them.
+That way, you can mix and match different templates but use nested stacks to create a single, unified stack.
+Nested stacks are stacks that create other stacks.
+To create nested stacks, use the AWS::CloudFormation::Stack resource in your template to reference other templates.

+&nbsp;